Nothing in Basket!

 Dig in some compost, around a bucketful per sq/m to a spade's depth over the entire area you wish to plant in.
 You can either use your own homemade compost or buy any soil conditioner or well-rotted manure, and apply the same amount in the same way.

 I've found if you add the right plant to your soil you do not need to add improvers.
-I simple dig a hole, pop the new plant in, water, fill the earth back in around the plant and leave it to get on with it.
+I simply dig a hole, pop the new plant in, water, fill the earth back in around the plant and leave it to get on with it.

 Water well until the penstemon has become established.
 Established plants have been in their planted position for two to three years and have well developed roots which are able to support strong growth with healthy foliage and flowers.

-Again here in Suffolk with the hot drought we have had, where temps went as high as 43c, some of my established penstemons that only get morning sun haven't needed to be watered.
+Again here in Suffolk with the hot droughts we keep having, where temps have been recorded as high 43c, some of my established penstemons that only get morning sun haven't needed to be watered.
 Garnet, Etna and Laura all seem to be very happy without it.
-Next year I will be adding a Rocky Mountain Penstemon which is drought and flood tolerant to see how well this stands up to our new climate.

 As with all plants in containers, if you choose to grow your penstemons this way, they will need watering more often.
 Water until it starts to come out of the base of the pot, only water again when you can feel the earth is dry down to 2.5cm.
 Placing a saucer under the pot will reduce the amount of water loss from the bottom.